Faces of Legacy

 Portraits that bridge cultures, lands and traditions and shed light on the unique gifts individuals bring to the world.

 I am excited to announce the beginnings of Faces of Legacy!
 Steeped in my heart’s desire to utilize my artwork for positive social change, this multi-year endeavor is birthed from my history of traveling into indigenous communities in Alaska and meeting many inspiring women acting with bravery to ensure a better future for generations to come.

-Faces of Legacy begins with a series of portraits featuring 13 indigenous women leaders along the Pacific Coast of the United States and Canada – California, Oregon, Washington and Alaska, and the Canadian Province of British Columbia.
+Faces of Legacy begins with a series of portraits featuring 10 indigenous women leaders along the Pacific Coast of the United States: from Alaska to California.
 Through this ethnographic artistic study, I interview the women, spend time in their communities, and explore life from another’s perspective.
 Each unique interaction guides me in creating life-size portraits that translate the knowledge held by each woman along with their unique contribution to the global environment.
 I will share the portraits through exhibitions, publications, and online platforms with a global audience with a united goal: to discover, together, more sustainable ways of living and caring for our environments.

 Women of the North is an art series that welcomes viewers into the land of Alaska through the perspective of women who call it home.
 Employing portraiture, interviews, videos, large-scale drawings, and soundscapes, Women of the North brings the North nearer.
 This is Alaska – through the hearts of women.

 Women of the North will kick off the Faces of Legacy series of art productions.